leandro-almeida/html2pdf-minimal-api/README.md

 ```

 The following objects are optional:
+- docTitle: you can specify a document title for the resulting PDF file
 - orientation: [0] Landscape, [1] Portrait (default)
 - customMargins:
   - unit: Unit of Measurement - [0] Inches, [1] Millimeters, [2] Centimeters